23 Types of Frogs in Florida

 Pine Barrens Tree Frogs (Hyla andersonii) are an endangered species of the New World Tree Frogs due to the destruction of their natural environment.
 They are one of the smallest of the New World Tree Frog species.

 These frogs have a body that is lime green in color with conspicuous, wide black markings.
-They have big pads on their toes, which is a property shared by the majority of treefrogs, and may have gold or orange markings below their legs.
+They have big pads on their toes, a property shared by most treefrogs, and may have gold or orange markings below their legs.

 Because of the similarities in their appearance, People frequently mistake them for Green Tree Frogs.
 However, these frogs have lavender stripes on their flanks, whereas the Green Tree Frogs have white stripes.